Konstantinos Laifis

-Konstantinos Laifis (Κωνσταντίνος Λαΐφης; born 19 May 1993), sometimes spelt as Constantinos Laifis, is a Cypriot footballer who plays for Belgian First Division A club Standard Liège, and for the Cyprus national team.
-He previously played in the Cypriot First Division for Anorthosis and Alki Larnaca.
-He plays as a left winger or at left back.
+Konstantinos Laifis (Κωνσταντίνος Λαΐφης; born 19 May 1993) is a Cypriot professional footballer who plays as a centre-back for Cypriot First Division club APOEL and the Cyprus national team.

 Early life and career

 Laifis was born in Paralimni.
 As a boy, he played tennis to a good standard, and played football for the junior teams of his local club, Enosis Neon Paralimni.
 When he was 16, he took up an apprenticeship with English club Nottingham Forest's youth academy, together with several other Cypriot players.
 In his second year, he played increasingly regularly for the under-18 team and scored once as Forest finished second in their section of the FA Premier Academy League.
 He remained with the club into a third year, but returned to Cyprus in late 2011, where he trained with Anorthosis Famagusta and then agreed a short-term contract with them.
 His contract with Forest was cancelled by mutual consent, and he formally signed for Anorthosis in the January 2012 transfer window.